Saudi Aramco Says Foreigners Grab majority Of Share Offering - UrduPoint

 It was widely seen as a test of foreign investor interest more than halfway through the kingdom's campaign known as Vision 2030, whose ambitions are reflected in so-called giga-projects such as NEOM, a planned futuristic megacity in the desert.

-On Friday Aramco said it would price its secondary offering at 27.25 Saudi Riyals ($7.27) per share, at the low end of the range of 26.70 to 29 Saudi riyals announced on May 30.
+On Friday Aramco said it would price its secondary offering at 27.25 Saudi riyals per share, at the low end of the range of 26.70 to 29 Saudi riyals announced on May 30.

-Aramco ended trading on Thursday at 28.30 Saudi riyals per share, giving it a market capitalisation of around $1.83 trillion.

 Recent Stories